nekkoai/nekko-buildstream/README.md

 * `~/.gitconfig` - containing gitconfig settings
 * `GITHUB_TOKEN` environment variable - containing a personal access token with access to api.github.com for private repositories in both github.com/nekkoai and github.com/aifoundry-org

+Note that building in Docker using buildstream requires special privileges.
+To enable these privileges, the build is performed in a dedicated docker builder called `nutcracker-builder`.
+This builder is created automatically when you run `make build-docker` if it does not already exist.

 #### Build locally

 To build the image locally, you will need to: